The Short Answer: Is Stitch Fix Worth Trying?

 Flynn, a former direct merchant for J. Crew, is a graduate of the University of Virginia.
 She is listed as a co-founder on her LinkedIn page and in Stitch Fix’s SEC filing, but “has been scrubbed from most company records.”

-On the Rack Habit website hosted on the Blogspot platform (still live as of February 24, 2021), Flynn was listed as the the company’s “chief merchant.”
+On the Rack Habit website hosted on the Blogspot platform (which was removed in 2021 but lives on via the Internet Archive’s Wayback Machine), Flynn was listed as the the company’s “chief merchant.”
 A post describes Flynn as “responsible for making the creative decisions that shape not only Rack Habit as a company, but also what’s inside the Rack Habit packages!”

 According to an SEC filing by Stitch Fix, Flynn left the company in 2012.